Fujifilm X100T versus Leica X Typ 113

 Both the X100T and the X Typ 113 have build-in prime lenses.
 The X100T has a 35mm f/2.0 optic and the X Typ 113 offers a 35mm f/1.7 (focal lengths in full frame equivalent terms).
 Hence, the X100T and the X Typ 113 provide the same angle of view.
 The X Typ 113 offers the faster maximum aperture.

-So how do things add up?
-Which of the two cameras – the Fujifilm X100T or the Leica X Typ 113 – has the upper hand?
+So what conclusions can be drawn?
+Is there a clear favorite between the Fujifilm X100T and the Leica X Typ 113?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.